 He had cancer.

 It's also an unusually aggressive cancer.
 It is almost always fatal.
-Without treatment, the median survival time for a patient diagoned with glioblastoma multiforme is three months.
+Without treatment, the median survival time for a patient diagonosed with glioblastoma multiforme is three months.
 With treatment, a "lucky" patient might get two years.

 No one knew any of this in the summer of 2009, when Kevin started behaving erratically, but in retrospect, his tumor explains everything.
 It was pushing on his right frontal lobe — the brain's emotional control center.
 That affects judgment, decision-making, and overall personality.